 Any comparable benefits to be used.

-The TWC-VR staff member must not check the "self-employment" option in RHW.
+The VR Counselor must select the appropriate "self-employment" dropdown option in RHW.

 Once the business plan has received all required approvals, the VR Counselor must either develop the IPE for self-employment or amend an existing IPE from wage employment to self-employment.

 IPEs for self-employment must include the following:

-A check on the "self-employment" option in RHW;
+Appropriate selection from the "self-employment" dropdown in RHW;

 The name of a support organization or business coach for continuing the business after the end of TWC-VR funding and case closure;

 Any comparable benefits to be used first;